wcx0206/astro-dracula-blog/src/content/posts/en/package-managers-on-linux.md

 - package-manager
 - linux
 - apt
-title: Package managers in Linux (To be continued)
+title: Package managers on Linux (TBC)
 toc: true
 ---

 This post tries to simply introduce some package managers and their basic usage.

 <!--more-->

 ## pacman